laurentS/slowapi/README.md

 # Features

-Most feature are coming from (will come from) FlaskLimiter and the underlying [limits](https://limits.readthedocs.io/).
+Most feature are coming from FlaskLimiter and the underlying [limits](https://limits.readthedocs.io/).

 Supported now: